Riduidel/aadarchi/base/README.md

 The component can be forced to rewrite the generated file by the common `force` flag.

 ##### Model element configuration
-This component is activated only for model element having a value for the `agile.architecture.scm.project` property. additionally, path to element in repository can be configured with the `agile.architecture.scm.path` property, also to define in Architure class.
+This component is activated only for model element having a value for the `aadarchi.scm.project` property. additionally, path to element in repository can be configured with the `aadarchi.scm.path` property, also to define in Architure class.

 ### `SCMReadmeReader`

-This component will include the Readme of any model element for which the `agile.architecture.scm.project` property is defined.
+This component will include the Readme of any model element for which the `aadarchi.scm.project` property is defined.

 If readme is a markdown file, it will be converted to asciidoc before to be included.